lqdev/RestaurantInspectionsSparkMLNET/README.md

 ## Pre-requisites

-This project was built using Ubuntu 18.04 but should work on devices running
+This project was built using Ubuntu 18.04 but should work on Windows and Mac devices.

 - .NET Core 2.1
 - Java 8